oktadev/okta-blog/_source/_posts/2024-12-30-scim-okta-integration-network.md

 author: semona-igama
 by: advocate
 communities: [devops,security,mobile,.net,java,javascript,go,php,python,ruby]
-description: "A guide to creating a SCIM provisioning instance in Okta for testing and submitting to the Okta Integration Network."
+description: "A guide to submitting your user management integration with SCIM to the Okta Integration Network as an added secure feature to offer your enterprise customers."
 tags: [enterprise-ready-workshops, scim, okta-integration-network]
 tweets:
 - ""